openstack-archive/docs-specs/specs/liberty/api-site.rst

 Authoring: Information and source must be maintained and reviewed by project developers with API working group informed and doc team providing support.

-Authoring: API reference information should be auto-generated with strings stored in the code.
-Review the :ref:`overview-of-standards` below.
+Authoring: API reference information could be auto-generated with strings stored in the code or reviewed and written collaboratively.
+For more info, review the :ref:`overview-of-standards` below.

 Authoring: API reference information review should use the APIImpact and DocImpact flags.